 The battery compartment is easily accessed using a small twist lock.
 Garmin eTrex 10 is powered by 2 AA batteries (I highly recommend you buy rechargeable for your device).
 Like the buttons, the battery compartment is rubberised and a small seal around the inner rim of the hatch helps prevent water or moisture getting into your GPS and destroying it.

-Wear and tear are always considerations when buying something like a GPS, but I’ve never seen the rubber seal fail and I’ve never replaced it.
+Wear and tear are always considerations when buying this sort of device, but I’ve never seen the rubber seal fail and I’ve never replaced it.
 Hats off to Garmin.

 The screen of the eTrex 10 is incredibly tough.
 We’ll cover usability shortly, but for now let’s just say that whoever designed this device really knew what they were doing.
 I’ve hiked long-distance with this GPS, it’s been dropped repeatedly and on more than one occasion it’s fallen a considerable distance.
 On one occasion, whilst hiking in the Brecon Beacons, I was scrambling up Jacob’s Ladder on Penn Y Fan.
 My jacket pocket wasn’t fully zipped closed and my eTrex fell out and disappeared from view.
 I later found it about 70 feet below the summit, resting on a ledge and with not a scratch or dent in sight.